dushianthisarsfield/dushianthisarsfield/README.md

 <h1>Hi, I'm Dushi <br/><a href="https://github.com/joshmadakor1">Software Engineer</a>, <a href="https://www.linkedin.com/in/joshmadakor/">Cybersecurity Professional</a> </a></h1>
+<h2> Hi there 👋</h2>h2>

-I'm Dushi from London, and I am a software engineer.
+<h2>I'm Dushi from London, and I am a software engineer.
 I can code in Java and Python.
 I really enjoy learning about programming languages and cyber security.
-I also enjoy wireframing, ui, ux, and design in general.
+I also enjoy wireframing, ui, ux, and design in general. </h2>

 <h2>👨‍💻 Cyber Security Projects </h2>